Summary: 3%cumulative savings by 2013; ~2.3% cumulative savings from 2014-2016.

 Under the legislation, the EDCs’ EE&C plans propose a cost-recovery tariff mechanism to fund the EE&C measures and to ensure recovery of reasonable costs.
 The EDCs can also recover the costs through a reconcilable adjustment mechanism.
 The total cost associated with an EDC’s energy efficiency and peak demand reduction plan may not exceed 2% of the EDC’s total annual revenue as of December 31, 2006.

 In August 2012, the Pennsylvania PUC issued an implementation order for Phase II of the EE&C Program, establishing electricity savings targets for the 3-year period from FY2014-2016.
 The targets would amount to 2.3% cumulative savings over the 3-year period; no incremental annual targets were established.
-The order also did not set peak demand reduction targets for Phase II.
+Inclusion of peak demand targets for the next planning cycle has not yet been finalized.

 Pennsylvania has no Natural Gas EERS.